 Medicines That Can Help

 There are a few kinds of medicines that can help ease hot flashes and night sweats.
 But they also may cause side effects or have certain risks.
 Talk with your health care provider about your options.
-If one medicine does not work for you, your provider may try another.
+If one medicine does not work for you, your provider may recommend you try another.

 - Hormone therapy (HT).
 HT works well to reduce symptoms.
 But women need to use caution with HT.
 Also, women who have had breast cancer should not take estrogen.
 Men can use estrogen or progesterone to treat these symptoms after treatment for prostate cancer.